 Create Routes

-We will create three routes: listing users, download pdf and view pdf on browser as /users
+We will create three routes: listing users, download pdf and view pdf on browser as /users, /view-pdf and download-pdf.

 Create Controller